richardanaya/c-to-webassembly/README.md

 # Interacting with the browser

 Web assembly comes with no built in ability to interact with the browser.
-You must create expose your own functions from javascript to your web assembly module to do anything.
-Nevertheless, a project [`js_ffi`](https://www.github.com/richardanaya/js_ffi) has a standardized interface that can be used for many actions.
+You must expose your own functions from javascript to your web assembly module to do anything.
+To make interacting with browser simpler, a project [`js_ffi`](https://www.github.com/richardanaya/js_ffi) has a standardized interface that can be used for many actions.

 The header file can be found [here](https://github.com/richardanaya/js_ffi/blob/master/js_ffi.h)